littlebizzy/slickstack/docs/ubuntu.md

 PermitTTY no
 ```

-This means the account can transfer files within the `/var/www` jail but cannot open a normal shell, run arbitrary commands, request a terminal, or create SSH tunnels.
+The account can transfer files within the `/var/www` jail but cannot open a normal shell, run arbitrary commands, request a terminal, or create SSH tunnels.

-The jailed SFTP account is suitable for trusted developers, agencies, and compatible remote backup services that only require file access.
+This account is suitable for trusted developers, agencies, and compatible backup services that only require file access.

 ## System timezone